 How can I find out what textbooks I need for the fall?

 A list of required textbooks will be emailed to entering students about one week before First Week.
 In addition, required textbooks may be located by class on the UA Little Rock Bookstore’s website.
-The UA Little Rock Bookstore offers deep discounts to students purchasing books during First Week, and there is a branch of the bookstore in the law school building.

 Where can I purchase textbooks?